saas786/obsidian-notes-1/HECO/Lubricating Oil System.md

 Can be serviced from the LO tanks or drained back to the tanks.

 ## DeLaval Lube Oil Purifier
-Removes free water in oil.
+Removes entrained water in oil.
 -	routine centrifuging of oil
 -	removes moisture and debris from the lube oil
 -	normally in service to the used lube oil tank
 -	prime before using

 ## Pall Lube Oil Purifier
-Removes moisture and dissolved gas/water in oil using a process called **vacuum dehydration**.
+Removes moisture and dissolved gas/emulsified water in oil using a process called **vacuum dehydration**.
 -	Removes 100% of free water and entrained air
 -	Removes up to 80% of dissolved gas/water